karlkyck/humansreadcode/_posts/2017-05-22-value-types-java-8.md

 ## One possible solution

 Imagine we have invoice items, each representing a piece of work that has been completed.
 There’s a description, the invoiceable amount, and the vat amount.
-Say we want to create an overall invoice with a total amount and a total vat amount.
+Say we want to create an overall invoice with a total amount and a total VAT amount.
 Well here is one possible solution:

 ```java
 InvoiceItem hardWork = new InvoiceItem(